Research history of Mosasaurus: M. conodon

-In 1881, Cope described the third Mosasaurus species from a fragmentary skeleton including a partial lower jaw, some teeth and vertebrae, and limb bones sent to him from a colleague who discovered them in deposits around Freehold Township, New Jersey (AMNH 1380).
+In 1881, Cope described a fragmentary skeleton including a partial lower jaw, some teeth and vertebrae, as well as various limb bones.
+The fossils had been sent to Cope by Professor Samuel Lockwood of Rutgers University, who discovered them in deposits around Freehold Township, New Jersey.
+The specimen has since been housed in the collections of the American Museum of Natural History under the catalog number AMNH 1380.
 Cope declared that the fossils represented a new species of Clidastes based on their slender build and named it Clidastes conodon.
-But in 1966, paleontologists Donald Baird and Gerard R. Case reexamined the holotype fossils and found that the species belonged under Mosasaurus instead and renamed it Mosasaurus conodon.
-This transfer was made based on the then unpublished opinion of Dale A. Russell, observations that he maintains throughout his work published only one year later, in 1967.
 Cope did not provide an etymology for the specific epithet conodon, but etymologist Ben Creisler suggested that it may be a portmanteau meaning "cone tooth", derived from the Ancient Greek κῶνος (kônos, meaning "cone") and ὀδών (odṓn, meaning "tooth"), likely in reference to the smooth-surfaced conical teeth characteristic of the species.

+In a 1966 study, American paleontologists Donald Baird and Gerard R. Case transferred the species to the genus Mosasaurus, the taxon then being renamed M. conodon.
+This reassignment was based on the still-unpublished descriptions made by the Canadian paleontologist Dale A. Russell, an interpretation that he retained in his monograph published one year later, in 1967.
+In 2015, the species diagnosis was re-evaluated by Japanese paleontologist Takehito Ikejiri and his American colleague Spencer G. Lucas following the discovery of two particularly well-preserved specimens in Colorado and Montana.
+However, a 2026 study by Canadian paleontologist Henry S. Sharpe and colleagues questioned the validity of M. conodon due to the likely overly fragmentary nature of its holotype.
+Considering the taxon as a nomen dubium, they recommended reassigning the more complete specimens to M. missouriensis.